 Balancing your portfolio - If you have too many funds then you may find that no one fund will make a meaningful contribution to the performance of a portfolio.
 Typically, we would suggest a diversified portfolio can be achieved with as little as ten funds.
 It is also recommended that you regularly review your portfolio to make certain that it remains suitable for your needs.

 We understand how intimidating it can feel to try to choose from a multitude of investments.
-That’s why our research team have put together some ready-made and self-managed portfolios and might be a good starting place if you prefer some help with acheiving a diversified portfolio.
+That’s why our research team have put together some ready-made investment options which might be a good starting place if you prefer some help with acheiving a diversified portfolio.

 Ready-made portfolios are single funds that have underlying investments in a range of different types of assets.
 These are ideal for those who would prefer a professional rebalancing the assets for them as the funds are managed within defined risk parameters.